Technology

 No hay anuncios

-Leadership is held, as is tradition, by North American investment vehicles —both from the USA and Canada—, with an aggregate capital close to 290 billion dollars, a 42% increase compared to the previous year.
-Europe lags far behind, with 64 billion dollars invested, mainly from the United Kingdom, France, and Germany.
-Spanish funds have contributed approximately 3 billion euros to global investment.
+The leadership, as is tradition, is held by North American investment vehicles —both from the USA and Canada—, with an aggregate capital close to 290 billion dollars, an increase of 42% compared to the previous year.
+Europe lags far behind, with 64 billion dollars invested, mostly from the United Kingdom, France, and Germany.
+Spanish funds have contributed about 3 billion euros to global investment.

 Regarding investment in AI specifically, the Spanish state has established itself as the fifth European power, with around 1.6 billion euros dedicated to this area in 2025.
-Ahead of it is the British ecosystem, which leads the region with 18 billion euros, followed by Germany, with over 8 billion invested in artificial intelligence.
+Facing it is the British ecosystem, which leads the region with 18 billion euros, followed by Germany, with more than 8 billion invested in artificial intelligence.
 Completing the top 5 are Germany, with 8 billion, and Switzerland, slightly above Spain,